Haskell Drive outfall Retrofit

 CLIENT: Anne Arundel County Department of Public Works

 Construction Cost: $325,000

 BayLand was selected for the design of the Haskell Drive Outfall Retrofit Project by the Anne Arundel County Department of Public Works (DPW).
 The project is located west of Mago Vista Road near Belvedere Elementary School and southwest of Haskell Drive in Arnold, Maryland.
 The project starts immediately downstream of the Belvedere School stormwater outfall and extends downstream for approximately 500 linear feet (LF).
 The stream channel extends past the project limits and eventually outfalls into the tidal waters of Mill Creek, a tributary of the Magothy River.

-The project was designed and permitted in less than 9 months.
-Construction was completed in less than 3 months and without any change orders.
+The project was designed and permitted in less than nine (9) months.
+Construction was completed in less than three (3) months and without any change orders.
 The project was planted using community volunteers from Arlington Echo Outdoor Education Center.